Meet the Staff

-As Associate Dean of Student Affairs and Director of Campus Life, David Karp oversees the offices of Leadership Activities, Student Diversity Programs, Religious and Spiritual Life, and Community Service.
+As Associate Dean of Student Affairs and Director of Campus Life, David Karp oversees the offices of Leadership Activities, Student Diversity Programs, Religious and Spiritual Life, Community Service, and Student Conduct and Conflict Resolution.
 The Associate Dean assists students in making meaningful connections to campus life and fostering informed citizenship, leadership, and social responsibility.
 David Karp is also Professor of Sociology and previously Chair of the Department of Sociology, Anthropology, and Social Work and Director of the Program in Law and Society.
 His scholarship focuses on restorative justice in community and campus settings and on prison programs preparing inmates for return to the community.
-David has published more than 100 academic papers and six books, including Restorative Justice on the College Campus and Wounds That Do Not Bind: Victim-Based Perspectives on the Death Penalty.
+He was the recipient of the 2010 Donald D. Gehring Award from the Association for Student Conduct Administration for his work on campus restorative justice.
+David has published more than 100 academic papers and six books, including The Little Book of Restorative Justice for Colleges and Universities (2013) and Wounds That Do Not Bind: Victim-Based Perspectives on the Death Penalty (2006).
 David is currently the Principal Investigator of a multi-campus research project on student conduct practices called the STARR Project (STudent Accountability and Restorative Research Project).
 He is also a volunteer mediator and a restorative justice facilitator and trainer.
 David received a B.A. in Peace and Conflict Studies from the University of California at Berkeley, and a Ph.D. in Sociology from the University of Washington.

 Mary Ann Toia